 - Having someone in the family with autism

 Some of the general symptoms of autism include- medical complications such as GIT-related issues, sleep disorders, seizures, and mental health disorders like anxiety and depression.
 If you’re worried about your child having autism, there are some signs you can check for.
 A child with autism will not respond to their name.
 They also tend to have difficulty responding to non-verbal cues like eye contact and smiling.
 They also tend to be hypersensitive and react to displeasure quite strongly.
 For example, if they do not like the taste of something, they’ll become agitated and cry.
 They also perform rapid and random movements like flapping their arms or repeating the same word.

 Research suggests that early diagnosis of autism can help with the condition immensely.
 Some of the early treatments considered to help with autism include therapy.
 These therapy programs help children improve social interactions and perform day-to-day tasks.

 Other than therapy treatments like medication, implementation of dietary regimes and augmentative communication courses may be considered.
+A Fragile X clinical trial is planned to confirm the positive results observed in a population of responders to assess the efficacy and safety of Zygel as a treatment for the behavioral symptoms of Fragile X Syndrome (FXS) known as the leading cause of inherited intellectual disability and the most common single-gene cause of autism spectrum disorder.
 All in all, there’s no known cure for autism and its related symptoms.
 However, autistic children can lead a better and more productive lifestyle with the right approach.

 Autism and Cerebral palsy are two prevalent disorders that affect children of all ages.
 As a result, it’s essential to become familiar with the many symptoms, causes, and treatment options.
 So you can spot any warning signs in your child and address them appropriately.